 Step 2: Log in to your Gmail account and go to Google Docs.
-Locate the folder in the Google Drive that contains all the files you would like to put on the flash drive.
+Locate the folder in Google Drive that contains all the files you would like to put on the flash drive.

 Step 3: Select the file you want to download by clicking on it.
 If you want multiple files, hold CTRL, then click on all the files you want to put on the flash drive.

-Step 4: Once you have selected the files, navigate to the “More” button and then click download.
+Step 4: Once you have selected the files, navigate to the More button, and then click Download.
 Once prompted, choose to save the files in the flash drive, then click save.

 Step 5: Once prompted, choose to save the files on the flash drive, then click save and all your downloaded files will be saved to the flash drive.